thedarredondo/data-science-fundamentals/README.md

 - 10% for helpful comments embedded in the code, and for having clean, readable code.

-- 10% for thoughtful prior and likelihood selection, with write up in text boxes.
+- 10% for thoughtful prior, likelihood, and model selection, with writeen explanation of that selection.

 - 10% for writing up the "story" of the model building process--what was tried, what failed, what eventually worked, etc.
 Note that a working model is not necessary to earn full credit here.

-- 20% for linking the data, the reality of the context in question, and the model together.
+- 20% for linking the data, the reality of the context in question, and the model together, with an appropriate conclusion

 - 20% for including relevant visualizations, and explaining those visualizations.